jo-makar/esp8266-toolbox/README.md

 `uart0/uart0` is for USB-UART bridges that don't inherently support non-standard baudrates.

+The most recent log entries are also available over HTTP at /logs.

 # Coding style
 - 80 character line limits (for multiple horizontally-split editor views)
 - Prefer to put function-scope variables at the top of the function; to help